OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 # Learn how to build Office 365 Connectors using Webhooks
 Office 365 Connectors are a great way to get useful information and content into your Office 365 Group.
-Any user can connect their group to services like Trello, Bing News, Twitter, etc., and get notified of the group's activity in that service.
-From tracking a team's progress in Trello, to following important hashtags in Twitter, Office 365 Connectors make it easier for an Office 365 group to stay in sync and get more done.
+From tracking a team's progress in Trello, to following important hashtags in Twitter, Office 365 Connectors make it easier for an Office 365 group to stay in sync with the content they care about and get more done.
 Developers can build connectors through incoming webhooks to generate rich connector cards.
 Connector cards can be short text-based messages, or use "sections" to display rich or specially-formatted information.
 Outlook takes care of all the UX for you and renders the message automatically.
 When more content is added to the payload, the card scales gracefully.

 In this lab, you will learn how to post messages to Office 365 Groups using incoming webhooks.
 To illustrate using a real world scenario, you will also build an application that receives Github notifications from your favorite repos and post them as connector messages to your Office 365 group.